Kenny-08/InstiComplaints-App/README.md

 > This project is a part of CSO-211 (Computer System Organization) course in III Semester of Computer Science and Engineering program at IIT BHU, Varanasi.

+## Update
+18th December 2020 - The presentation can be found at this [link](https://prezi.com/view/zjbcNPJ0EZojEulixST3/)

 ## Goals
 1. Digital Storage and Management of Complaints
 2. 24/7 Registration of Complaints